 After that first meeting, everyone agreed to move forward.
 After more planning meetings, the newly formed Southeastern Cave Conservancy received official 501(c)3 status in November of 1991.
 At first, the small group thought that the way the new conservancy would actually own caves would be through donations, conservation easements, or maybe leases.
 The small group of leaders thought they might be able to afford to actually buy a cave every once in a while, just as long as the property didn't cost too much.

 The group has been much more successful than the founders could have imagined.
-Over 27 years later, the SCCi protects 170+ caves on 31 preserves in six states.
-How did the SCCi founders do it?
+Over 29 years later, SCCi protects 170+ caves on 31 preserves in six states.
+How did SCCi founders do it?

 After getting started, the new board started to talk about a good first project.
 Many in the group were very fond of Fox Mountain in Rising Fawn, GA, and the wonderful caves hidden under the mountain's craggy surface.
 The only problem was the property potentially for sale was over 300 acres-- hefty acreage with a hefty price tag.

 As the group pondered whether or not to try to buy Fox Mountain, the board got word that one of the most beautiful and popular caves in the southeast, Neversink, was for sale.
 The board knew they had a better chance of paying for the 86 acres at Neversink.
 The purchase took three years to finalize.

 The purchase of Neversink put SCCi on the map.
 People who were previously skeptical of a cave conservancy became enthusiastic about the group's mission and goals.
 People jumped on board to help the group pay off the $50,000 mortgage.
 Over $30,000 was raised before the closing.
 The remaining $20,000 was financed by a loan from an anonymous supporter.
 The loan amount was raised and repaid in less than six months.
 In all, more than 400 people donated money to the project and became honorary owners of a "piece of the pit."